quentinmay/discord-bot/readme.md

 setup:

-1. run "npm install" in project folder
+1. run "npm install" in project folder to install modules
 2. create a "config.json" file
 3. fill the "config.json" file with a prefix and token
 4. Token parameter should contain a referense to your discord bot token ID